pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 ### Setting up your organizer account for GetYourGuide

 The pretix integration with GetYourGuide is currently in beta.
-The pretix team has to unlock it once for your organizer account before you can use it.
+The pretix team has to make it available for your organizer account before you can use it.
-Contact support via [email](mailto:support@pretix.eu) or [phone](tel:+4962213217750) and ask them to unlock the GetYourGuide plugin.
+Contact support via [email](mailto:support@pretix.eu) or [phone](tel:+4962213217750) and ask them to make the GetYourGuide plugin available for you.

 Before you can use GetYourGuide for any of your events, you need to create a corresponding sales channel on your organizer account. pretix will use the sales channel to properly attribute sales via GetYourGuide.